BarotAks/webapp/README.md

 # WebApp

-This README provides an overview of the functionalities and endpoints available in the WebApp.
+This README provides an overview of the functionalities and endpoints available in the WebApp...

 ## Table of Contents